 - Investment Services

-In fact, many users choose to trade on Binance.com because it is one of the largest bitcoin exchange and altcoin exchange by volume as compared with other cryptocurrency exchanges.
+In fact, many users choose to trade on Binance.com because it is one of the largest bitcoin exchange and altcoin exchanges by volume as compared with other cryptocurrency exchanges.
 As you can see, they have quite a complete suite of product offerings that you can still enjoy.

-Additionally, Binance.com continues to provide the best rates in terms of trading fee (as low as 0.075% with BNB).
+Additionally, Binance.com continues to provide the best rates in terms of the trading fee (as low as 0.075% with BNB).
 You can still continue to use Binance.com as long as the ban does not include a permanent restriction on Singapore users to use all of Binance’s products & services.

 In case you need a referral with 10% commission bonus incentives from your trading fees or you might be thinking of exploring other Binance’s products, you can use this link to create your Binance Account to get the benefits.